Inox Air Products

 INOX Air Products, also known as INOX AP, is the India-based industrial gas company.
-It is a joint venture between Inox Leasing and Finance Limited and Air Products & Chemicals.
-The company is engaged in the manufacturing, trading, and supply of industrial and medical gases viz.
-Oxygen, Nitrogen, Argon, Hydrogen, Helium, Nitrous Oxide – Acetylene, and specialty gas mixtures.
+It is a joint venture between INOX Leasing and Finance Limited and Air Products & Chemicals.
+The company is engaged in the manufacturing, trading, and supply of industrial and medical gases including oxygen, nitrogen, argon, hydrogen, helium, nitrous oxide, acetylene, and specialty gas mixtures.

 History

 The company was established by the Jain family in the year 1963, as Industrial Oxygen Company Private Limited in Pune, India.
 In 1999, Air Products & Chemicals Inc., acquired a 50 percent equity stake in the company, and a new entity was incorporated; INOX Air Products.

 The company is headquartered in Mumbai and it operates 44 plants across the country for supplying medical and industrial gases.
 During the COVID-19 pandemic, the company became one of the largest producers of medical oxygen by supplying it to hospitals across India.

 Operations

 In West Bengal, INOX AP has the largest storage capacity of 1,000 tonnes and the pan-India distribution infrastructure.
 The company has been supplying medical Oxygen to hospitals in the state using its fleet of 54 specialized cryogenic tankers with a total trunking capacity of 380,000 liters of Oxygen.

 It also operates an Ultra-High Purity Cryogenic Oxygen Plant in Modinagar in Ghaziabad district of Uttar Pradesh, a 1,250-tonnes per day (TPD) Air Separation Unit at Bokaro Steel Plant, a three air separation unit of combined 1700 TPD capacity at Hazira in partnership with ArcelorMittal and a 180 TPD Sriperumbudur plant in Tamil Nadu.

 As of 2021, the company has a combined capacity to manufacture more than 3,300 tonnes per day (TPD) of liquid gases.
 The future expansions will push total liquid gases production to 4,800 TPD by 2024.